cmilanf/docker/Linux/ghost-azurewebapplinux/README.md

   * GHOST_CONTENT.
 Ghost installation directory, must be in persistent storage.
 Default: /home/site/wwwroot.
   * GHOST_URL.
 URL used for accesing the blog.
 It will be HTTPS regardless of TLS termination.
 Ex: https://beta.calnus.com
   * DB_TYPE.
 Database type, that can be 'mysql' or 'sqlite'.
 For the time being, only 'mysql' is supported in Azure WebApp Linux"
   * DB_HOST.
 Hostname of the MySQL database.
-Ex: calnus-beta.mysql.database.azure.com.
-This should be created by ARM template.
+Ex: calnus-beta.
+This should create calnus-beta.mysql.database.azure.com by ARM template.
   * DB_NAME.
 Name of the MySQL database.
 This should be created by ARM template.
   * DB_USER.
 Database username for authentication.
 This should be created by ARM template.
   * DB_PASS.
 Password for authenticating with database.
 WARNING: it will be visible from Azure Portal.
 This should be created by ARM template.